Updated: Feb 8

 It feels really good to have a team.
 Even if your team is just the two of you, having a team within your business means you’re not alone.
 And honestly, being a solo private practitioner can feel a little lonely.
 Knowing you have another professional to help you with the running of your business fills a void.
 It just feels good to know you have someone in the background keeping all those juggling balls in the air successfully.

 There are many ways an administrative professional can help you and your business thrive.
-In my years of providing business development consultation for therapists and coaches I have witnessed the initial reluctance therapists feel to investing in administrative support but I also have seen first-hand how therapists have absolutely thrived when hiring an assistant to take over handling many of the important but time-consuming tasks that need to be done in a busy private practice.
+In my years of providing administrative services for therapists and coaches, I have witnessed the initial reluctance therapists feel to investing in administrative support but I also have seen first-hand how therapists have absolutely thrived when hiring an assistant to take over handling many of the important but time-consuming tasks that need to be done in a busy private practice.
 It’s seriously a game-changer.

 Contact us to discuss how Adminities can help you take the next step to secure your own Virtual Assistant.